Hebden Bridge Town Hall

 22nd June 2018

-To present the experiences, actions taken, lessons learned and the future strategies, the UCVR are gathering both members of the local business community and those with wider expertise to present on a range of measures which will develop the concept of holistic resilience.
-Topics covered will be:
+To present the experiences, actions taken, lessons learned and the future strategies, the UCVR gathered both members of the local business community and those with wider expertise to present on a range of measures which will develop the concept of holistic resilience.

 - Economic Impact Assessment